jefdaj/ortholang/README.md

 scripts/functions, but not much!
 I include well-commented examples, and it should be safe to muddle through editing them, then check that it compiles.

+To build and test everything:

+nix-build && ./result/bin/shortcut --test

 ### Reference